-- Be sure that the chimney is operating, and all smoke and fumes are vented to the atmosphere through the chimney terminal. - Check all joints and seals. - Clean the outside of the cold appliance with a lint free cloth or shoe brush to prevent any stains becoming burnt on. - Check the flue draught which should read 10-20pa, or 0.1-0.2mbar. - Consult a suitably qualified person who will have the knowledge and equipment to perform a test.
+- Be sure that the chimney is operating, and all smoke and fumes are vented to the atmosphere through the chimney terminal. - Check all joints and seals. - Clean the outside of the cold appliance with a lint free cloth or shoe brush to prevent any stains becoming burnt on.

-• For a registered Competent Persons scheme (such as those referred to at https://www.gov.uk/guidance/competent-person-scheme-current-schemes-and-how-schemes-are-authorised), please complete a Certificate of Compliance, which is used for checking and reporting the installation as imposed by the Government.
-Otherwise please ensure the installation is approved by your local building control officer.

-- Ensure a Carbon Monoxide alarm is fitted.
+- Check the flue draught which should read 10-20pa, or 0.
+1-0.
+2 mbar. - Consult a suitably qualified person who will have the knowledge and equipment to perform a test. - For a registered Competent Persons scheme (such as those referred to at www.gov.uk/building-regulations-competent-person-schemes), please complete a Certificate of Compliance, which is used for checking and reporting the installation as imposed by the Government.
+Otherwise please ensure the installation is approved by your local building control officer. - Ensure a Carbon Monoxide alarm is fitted.
 This must be between 1m to 3m from the appliance, and approximately 150mm below the ceiling level. - A fireguard conforming to BS 8423: 2002 should be used in the presence of children or weakened people. - A notice plate should be provided containing information on the performance characteristics of the hearth, fireplace, flue, or chimney. - Explain the following to the customer: How to operate the riddling mechanism and air control lever.